-The Wheaton College Teacher Education Conceptual Framework was originally created in 1993 and was previously revised in 1999 and 2004.
+The Wheaton College Teacher Education Conceptual Framework was originally created in 1993 and was previously revised in 1999, 2004, and in 2013.
 Recommendations for changes to this document can be initiated by any of the above mentioned parties but must follow the identical process for review and approval.

 The complete 20-page conceptual framework (PDF), including the process, courses, and references is also available.
 It also provides the following information about the conceptual framework:

 - Vision and Mission of the Institution and Unit

 - The Unit’s Philosophy, Purposes and Goals/Institutional Standards

 - Knowledge Bases, Including Theories, Research, the Wisdom of Practice and Education Policies